JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Searches up to *Count* characters for the string, *cbs*, starting from the range's End *cp*.
 The search is subject to the comparison parameter, *Flags*.
 If the string is found, the End *cp* is changed to be the end of the matched string, and the method returns the length of the string.
 If the string is not found, the range is unchanged and the method returns zero.

 ```
-FUNCTION CTextRange2.FindTextEnd (BYREF cbs AS CBSTR, BYVAL Count AS LONG = tomForward, BYVAL Flags AS LONG = 0) AS LONG
+FUNCTION FindTextEnd (BYREF cbs AS CBSTR, BYVAL Count AS LONG = tomForward, BYVAL Flags AS LONG = 0) AS LONG
    DIM Length AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->FindTextEnd(m_pTextRange2, cbs, Count, Flags, @Length))
    RETURN Length